jxsvoboda/timrec/README.md

   name        | Name of the output file.
 A %D pattern will be replaced
               | with the recording date in the YYYY-MM-DD format.

+Note that recording will start 10 minutes ahead of nominal programming start time and will finish 15 minutes after the nominal end of the programming.
+These buffers cannot be configured at the moment.

 Example:

     dow=so; time=13:04; duration=120m; source=cro2; name=hra-%D